hydr-ai-lab/nautilus/README.md

 >       Draft, V, BX, BY, BZ, Sw, A, FX, FY, FZ, Ix, Iy, Lwl, Bwl

-2. `faststatics` - To determine the hydrostatics of the test case hull using the fast implientation.
+2. `faststatics` - To determine the hydrostatics of the wetted body and waterplane surface using the fast implementations (i.e., the `HydrostaticFast` and `SectionFast` methods).
 The faststatics binary takes the following inputs:
 >       Input file (STL) - manditory
 >       Draft(s) - manditory